 Is it possible to drink too much water?

-Drinking too much water can, in some people, lead to a dangerous condition called hyponatremia, where the levels of sodium in the blood become too diluted.
+In some people, drinking too much water can lead to a dangerous condition called hyponatremia, where the levels of sodium in the blood become too diluted.
 This can occasionally happen to people who drink too much while they’re doing intense physical activity, such as running a marathon.
 Babies can also have too much water if their formula is too diluted.

-People with chronic kidney disease, heart failure or liver disease, who can’t get rid of water from the body as efficiently, should talk to their doctor about how much water to drink.
-If you have some other long-term medical condition, it’s still a good idea to discuss your water consumption habits with the doctor.
+People with chronic kidney disease, heart failure or liver disease, who cannot get rid of water from the body as efficiently, should talk to their doctor about how much water to drink.
+If you have some other long-term medical condition, it is also a good idea to discuss your water consumption habits with the doctor.